PN Junction: What is it? (And How To Make One)

 After the formation of the sufficiently thick positive ions layer in the n-type region and negative ions layer in the p-type region, there will be no more diffusion of electrons from n-type region to p-type region as because there is a negative wall in front of free electrons.
 These both layers of ions from the PN junction.

-As one layer is negatively charged and other is positively charged, there will be an electrical potential across the junction, and the junction behaves like a potential barrier.
-The barrier potential depends on the semiconductor material, the amount of doping and temperature.
+Since one layer is negatively charged and the other is positively charged, an electrical potential forms across the junction, acting as a potential barrier.
+This barrier potential depends on the semiconductor material, doping level, and temperature.

 It is found that barrier potential for germanium semiconductor is 0.3 volt at 25oC, and it is for silicon semiconductor 0.7 volt at the same temperature.